open-amt-cloud-toolkit/mps/docs/Tutorials/uitoolkit.md

-# Add MPS UI Toolkit controls to a WebUI
+# Add MPS UI Toolkit Controls to a WebUI

-This document shows how to integrate controls from the MPS UI Toolkit into a React.js app for testing or development.
+This tutorial shows how to integrate controls from the MPS UI Toolkit into a React.js app for testing or development.
 This guide walks through how to specifically implement the Keyboard, Video, Mouse (KVM) control.
 Example code for other manageability features are found below.

 ## What You'll Need